tenextractor/futo-keyboard-layouts/LayoutSpec.md

         KeyboardId.MODE_DATE     to BaseKey(spec = "/", attributes = attributes),
         KeyboardId.MODE_TIME     to BaseKey(spec = ":", attributes = attributes),
 ```

+If the current text field does not match any of the types (e.g. it's a normal text field), it uses the fallbackKey.
+If fallbackKey is null (or if you use `$contextual`) then no key will be displayed at all.

 Defined in yaml using `type: contextual`

-This is not intended to be used in layouts, instead please use the `$contextual` shortcut when possible.

 ### Properties